John McArthur (general)

 John McArthur (November 17, 1826 – May 15, 1906) was a Union general during the American Civil War.
-McArthur became one of the ablest Federal commanders in the Western Theater.
+McArthur became one of the most capable Federal commanders in the Western Theater.

 Early life

 McArthur was born in Erskine, Scotland.
 He learned to be a blacksmith and emigrated to the United States at age 23 and settled in Chicago.
 He was the proprietor of the Excelsior Iron Works.
 He also served in the Chicago Highland Guards militia unit.